 How does your mental health therapy practice handle visitor management?
 When patients walk through the door, do they just wait, hoping and even praying that their counselor knows they have arrived?
 Do they sign in?
 Does a busy receptionist get distracted by other tasks – like billing – and forget to let the counselor know their patient has arrived?

-Many mental health practitioners and their offices can greatly benefit from an electronic visitor management system.
-Today, many larger offices rely on receptionist to check patients in, and the patient waits – rather impatiently – to be called in for their sessions.
-Smaller office often have no check-in system at all heightening the patient’s worries.
+Many mental health practitioners and their offices can greatly benefit from an electronic visitor management solution.
+Today, many larger offices rely on receptionists to check patients in, and the patient waits – rather impatiently – to be called in for their sessions.
+Smaller offices often have no check-in system at all heightening the patient’s worries.

 Electronic systems can make the whole process flow more smoothly for both the therapist and the patient.
 The advantages of such a system are many and worth exploring for most offices.